gfredericks/instant-coffee/README.md

 on node.js.
 It is packaged as a dependencies-included jar, so it only requires the JVM to run.

+## Getting Started

+Take a look at the `example-project` directory for a README and example setup for getting started.
+This would be a basic setup for using a framework like [backbone.js](http://documentcloud.github.com/backbone/).

 ## Future Features

 * SASS/SCSS